NASA-ESA Mars Sample Return: Sample Retrieval Lander

 The Mars 2020 rover and helicopters will transport the samples to the SRL lander.
 SRL's ESA-built ~2.40 m long, Sample Transfer Arm will be used to extract the samples and load them into the Sample Return Capsule in the Ascent Vehicle.

 Mars Sample Recovery Helicopters

-MSR campaign included Ingenuity-class helicopters, both of which will be collecting the samples with the help of a tiny robotic arm to the SRL, in case perseverance rover runs into problems.
+The MSR campaign includes Ingenuity-class helicopters, both of which will collect the samples with the help of a tiny robotic arm and move them to the SRL, in case the Perseverance rover runs into problems.